TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

 * If the issue does not exist already, create it.
   * Clearly describe the issue.
   * If your issue is a bug, describe the steps needed to reproduce it.
-  * If your issue is a feature request, ensure it fits TotalFreedomMod's goals and describe your feature in detail.
+  * If your issue is a feature request, ensure it fits ImmaFreedomMod's goals and describe your feature in detail.
 * Fork the repository on GitHub.

-## Does the change fit TotalFreedomMod's goals? ##
+## Does the change fit ImmaFreedomMod's goals? ##
-As a rough guideline, ask yourself the following questions to determine if your proposed change fits the TotalFreedomMod project's goals.
+As a rough guideline, ask yourself the following questions to determine if your proposed change fits the ImmaFreedomMod project's goals.
 Please remember that this is only a rough guideline and may or may not reflect the definitive answer to this question.

-* Is the change in line with the principles of "Total Freedom"?
+* Is the change in line with the principles of "Imma Freedom"?
-  TotalFreedom is a freedom-based server.
+  ImmaFreedom is a freedom-based server.
 We don't normally make changes that restrict players unless absolutely necessary.

-* Is the change directed towards the TotalFreedom server?
+* Is the change directed towards the ImmaFreedom server?
-  Changes must be directed towards the TotalFreedom server.
-Changes such as adding ranks, adding the name of other TotalFreedom-like servers will not likely be accepted.
+  Changes must be directed towards the ImmaFreedom server.
+Changes such as adding ranks, adding the name of other ImmaFreedom-like servers will not likely be accepted.

 * Does the change add a feature that involves micromanagement?
   Pull requests that involve adding a micromanagement feature will likely not be accepted.
 This includes shorthands for multiple commands.